 For each model-dimension combination, we used semantic search with cosine similarity \cite{yan2024vizchat} to retrieve the most relevant domain knowledge chunk from the knowledge base.
 This produced 2,160 retrieved chunks: 5 model-dimension combinations $\times$ 216 segments $\times$ 2 segment embeddings.
-Due to our lack of ground truth labels and the scale of evaluation, we employed an \textit{LLM-as-a-Judge} \cite{zheng2023judging} protocol using GPT-4o to compare LC-RAG with the baseline in terms of relevance, accuracy, and helpfulness.
-This approach, which reports \textit{win rates} instead of traditional metrics like F1, precision, or recall, is commonly used in similar evaluation settings \cite{zheng2023judging}.
+Due to the lack of ground-truth labels and the scale of the evaluation, we employed an \textit{LLM-as-a-Judge} \cite{zheng2023judging} protocol using GPT-4o to compare LC-RAG against the baseline in terms of relevance, accuracy, and helpfulness.
+This approach, which reports \textit{win rates} rather than traditional metrics such as F1, precision, or recall, is commonly used in similar evaluation settings \cite{zheng2023judging}.
 GPT-4o was selected for its state-of-the-art performance.

-For each of the 1,080 comparisons (5 model-dimension combinations $\times$ 216 segments), GPT-4o anonymously compared LC-RAG's retrieved chunk to the baseline's and determined which would lead to a more relevant, accurate, and helpful LLM generation, considering the C2STEM Truck Task (see Section \ref{subsec:xyz}) and student discourse for that segment.
+For each of the 1,080 comparisons (5 model-dimension combinations $\times$ 216 segments), GPT-4o anonymously compared LC-RAG's retrieved chunk to the baseline's and determined which would lead to a more relevant, accurate, and helpful LLM generation, considering the C2STEM Truck Task (see Section \ref{subsec:c2stem}) and student discourse for that segment.
 The model was instructed to justify its decision using step-by-step \textit{chain-of-thought} reasoning \cite{wei2022chain} to aid analysis.
 Following the original LLM-as-a-Judge protocol, we used \textit{win rate} as our evaluation metric, where LC-RAG's win rate for each embedding model-dimension combination was calculated as $lc\_rag\_wins / 216$.
 We additionally report loss and tie rates for a more comprehensive comparison.